Scooter, motorbike, moped, vespa – the choices are endless when choosing a two-wheeled ride for your overseas holiday.

 Competitive riding of any sorts is generally not a covered event under standard travel insurance policies.

-Are you renting a motorbike on holiday?
+Are you renting a Vespa in Italy, motorbike on holiday?
 Maybe in Bali?
-Although travel insurance often covers rental vehicle excess, this often does not extend to two wheeled modes of transport.
+Although travel insurance often covers rental vehicle excess, this generally does not extend to two wheeled modes of transport.
 If you hire an expensive bike and it gets damaged, unfortunately your travel insurance will not cover the excess.

 - If you do not follow the rules of road